Green DiSC: a Digital Sustainability Certification

 1. Sign up to the newsletter to receive occasional updates about Green DiSC.

-2. Register for one of the information webinars: Thursday 18 July 2024 at 3pm BST and Tuesday 17 September 2024 at 10am BST (sign up to the newsletter to receive the meeting link)
+2. Come to the next information webinar on Tuesday 17 September 2024 at 10am BST (sign up to the newsletter to receive the meeting link), or check out the recording and slides of the first one.

 3. Enrol your group and/or institution by using this form.